 “Gas bills are not designed to be easy to read,” said Julie Soderna, CUB’s Litigation Director.
 “Mr. Smith had to put in an extraordinary amount of work to figure out what he was paying and how it compared to the regulated utility.
 A lot of people are simply not able to do that.”

-Smith’s experience is a perfect example of how a supplier can lure you in with the promise of moderate savings and then slam you with an extremely high rate.
-To learn how to assess offers from alternative energy suppliers, visit CUB’s Help Center.
+His experience is a perfect example of how a supplier can lure you in with the promise of moderate savings and then slam you with an extremely high rate.
+To learn how to assess offers from alternative energy suppliers, read our new Consumer Alert at CUB’s Help Center.